inmagik/react-rocketjump/v3-website/docs/reducer.md

 ### Default reducer

-If you don't specify anything the default reducer crafted when creating a RjObject has this shape:
+If you don't specify anything the default reducer crafted when creating a RjObject has this state shape:

 ```ts
 {